qlkaaron/Automatic-trash-classification-bins/README.md

 This is a smart bin based on a Raspberry Pi.
 The trash will be recognised by the camera and then automatically sorted and thrown into the appropriate bin.
 Waste will be divided into four categories.
 Recyclable trash, harmful trash, kitchen trash and other trash
 Yolo will be used for trash identification
+The equipment we used:
+Raspberry Pi 4B

+Hd camera
+Laptop